thinkrapido/docker-lamp-skeleton/README.md

 Feel free to look in every file and customize them to your needs.

 If you use a PHP framework like Zend Framework 2 the `index.php` resides in folder `webapp/public`.
-To get access to its `index.php`, adjust the `vhost.conf` file (DocumentRoot and Directory entries)
+To get access to it, adjust the `vhost.conf` file.
+(DocumentRoot and Directory entries)

 ---